-The interest in emerging technologies has grown among consumers, industries, and wider society, as well as in hospitality and restaurant settings (Evanschitzky, et al., 2020; Claus and Zaikowsky, 2020; Ivanov and Webster, 2019; Wirtz et al., 2018; Sin and Jong, 2020).
+The interest in emerging technologies has grown among consumers, industries, and wider society, as well as in hospitality and restaurant settings (Evanschitsky, et al., 2020; Claus & Zaikowsky, 2020; Stannislav & Crag, 2019; Wirtz et al., 2018; Sin & Jong, 2020).
 Robots are increasingly being used in restaurants as chefs as well as waiters, both service providers and clients must overcome the critical obstacle of the robotisation of travel and culinary experiences (Forné, 2021).
-Hence, HSR may be instrumental in reducing and increasing the utility of customisation and standardisation respectively of the leisure and hospitality industry, increasing the utilitarian effect on the market.
-However, there has been very little attention given to the creation of a viable integrated approach for the coexistence of robotic systems and humanautonomous machines (Paraman and Annamalah, 2022) in the context of hotels from a cross country perspective.
-We employ transdiagnostic mechanics and has been recommended as a substitute to solitary-testing protocol commonalities (Barlow et al., 2004; McEvoy et al., 2009).
-We proceed under the assumption that has been observed in studies of primates (Forss et al., 2018), as sociality may infer phylogeny on how humans respond to HSR interactions.
+Hence, HSR may be instrumental in reducing and increasing the utility of customisation and standardisation respectively of the leisure and hospitality industry, increasing the utilitarian effect on the market (Avyildiz et al, 2022).
+However, there has been very little attention given to the creation of a viable integrated approach for the coexistence of robotic systems and human-autonomous machines (Paraman and Annamalah, 2022) in the context of hotels from a cross country perspective.
+We employ transdiagnostic mechanics for the first time in the field of robotic services although traditionally it is used in psychiatry.
+The method is suitable for studies related to mood, behaviour, cognition, and perceptions and has been recommended as a substitute to solitary-testing protocol commonalities (Barlow et al., 2004; McEvoy et al., 2009).
+We proceed under the assumption that, as has been observed in studies of primates (Fors et al., 2018) sociality may infer phylogeny on how humans respond to HSRs interactions.
 We are interested to find if behavioural differences between humans and HSRs are consistent over time and across different contexts and we argue that biological and mechanical diversities are highly relevant to evolution of man and machines.
-However what is latent and misunderstood is its evolutional transformation (Broadbent, 2017; Brynjolfsson et al., 2014; Frey and Osborne, 2017; van Doorn et al., 2017).
+However what is latent and misunderstood is its evolutional transformation (Brodbent, 2017; Brynjolson, MacAfee, & Cumings, 2014; Colins, 2015; Fre & Osborrne, 2017; van Dorn et al., 2017).

 Cyber technology is predominantly transmogrifying industrial structures and utility shackles, creating myopic parameters beyond process optimisation (Paraman and Annamalah, 2022).
 Human adoption of HSR is at a prefatory stage (Liu et al., 2022) and it's vital to efficiently tune parameters and experimentally benchmark its performance.
-However, consumers' adoption of robotic technology can differ depending on service contexts and it is still unclear as to how their reactions to HSRs varies in various service situations, (Kao and Huang, 2022; Ivanov and Webster, 2018; Tussyadiah and Park, 2018; Chan and Tung, 2019; Longoni and Cian, 2022; Ho et al., 2020; Shin and Jong, 2020; Zhu and Chang, 2020).
+However, consumers' adoption of robotic technology can differ depending on service contexts and it is still unclear as to how their reactions to HSRs varies in various service situations, (Kao and Huang, 2022; Ivannov et al., 2018; Tusnsyadiah & Panrk 2018; Chan and Tung, 2019; Longoni et al., 2019; Ho et al., 2020; Shin and Jeong, 2020; Xhu and Chang, 2020).

-Although previous studies have also considered HSRs in restaurants and hotels (Kao and Huang, 2022; Lin and Mattila, 2021), no studies thus far has provided evidence on specific hotel categories within a SEA context although Indonesia and Thailand are poised for robust turnaround, while Singapore, Thailand, Philippines and Malaysia have eased most of their travel restrictions, changing the SEA tourism landscape).
-HSRs are likely to become more prominent in the SEA region's tourist and hospitality sectors and are predicted to expand exponentially (Kim et al., 2022; Hahn and Hahn, 2020) it is surprising to note that no study has proactively examined this phenomenon within this thriving region.
+Previous studies have also considered HSRs in restaurants and hotels (Kao and Huang, 2023; Lin and Mattila, 2021).
+However, no studies thus far has provided evidence on specific hotel categories within a SEA context although Indonesia and Thailand are poised for robust turnaround, while Singapore, Thailand, Philippines and Malaysia have eased most of their travel restrictions, changing the SEA tourism landscape (WiT, 2022).
+HSRs are likely to become more prominent in the SEA region's tourist and hospitality sectors and are predicted to expand exponentially (Mordor Intelligence, 2022; Kim et al., 2022; Keyser and Kunz, 2022, Hahn and Hahn, 2020) it is surprising to note that no study has proactively examined this phenomenon within this thriving region.

-2. Social implications of robotic services
+Social implications of robotic services